vfile/vfile/readme.md

 *   [`convert-vinyl-to-vfile`](https://github.com/dustinspecker/convert-vinyl-to-vfile)
     — transform from [Vinyl][]
 *   [`to-vfile`](https://github.com/vfile/to-vfile)
-    — create a file from a filepath and read and write to the file system
+    — create a file from a file path and read and write to the file system
 *   [`vfile-find-down`](https://github.com/vfile/vfile-find-down)
     — find files by searching the file system downwards
 *   [`vfile-find-up`](https://github.com/vfile/vfile-find-up)